knee massagers with red light therapy and heat

 KingPavonini Wireless Knee Massager with red light therapy

 The KingPavonini knee massager features a four-motor setup that massages your entire knee, not just one spot.
-This creates a much more complete massage experience, which can be especially helpful if you’re recovering from surgery and need to break up scar tissue.
+This creates a much more complete massage experience, which can be especially helpful if you’re recovering from surgery and need to break up scar tissue (consult with your doctor first).

 Key Features: